yuval-k/chainlink-twitter/README.md

 # Deploy the chainlink node into kind.
 make deploy-node

-# Wait for node:
+# Wait for node to become ready:
 kubectl rollout status deploy/chainlink

 # Watch logs to see when it is really alive.
 It may crash a couple of times while db initializes..
 # just let it to it's thing for a few minutes
-kubectl logs deploy/chainlink -f
+#     kubectl logs deploy/chainlink -f

 # This may take a while, so if NODE_ADDR is empty, sleep might help.
-If this comes empty, try again
-# after a minute or so.

 export NODE_ADDR=$(kubectl logs deploy/chainlink|grep "please deposit ETH into your address:"| tr ' ' '\n'|grep 0x)
 ```